-^bS Corporations, partnerships, and trusts are taxed at a maximum 6.3% rate.

-^cFinancial institution net income is taxed at 10.5%.
+- a.
+S Corporations, partnerships, and trusts are taxed at a maximum 6.3% rate. - b.
+Financial institution net income is taxed at 10.5%.
 Corporations also pay a surtax on property located in Massachusetts and not taxed at the local level.

-^d Minnesota also levies a fee based on the total payroll, property, and sales of the corporation.
-The fee raises the maximum tax rate and creates very slight progressivity.

-^e Ohio allows firms to choose an alternative of four mills (or 0.4%) multiplied by taxable net worth.

-^f South Dakota taxes only banks and financial institutions.
-The rates fall as net income rises from a high of 6.0% for the first \$400 million to 0.25% for the amount over \$1.2 billion.

-^g Texas taxes "net taxable earned surplus" and adds a surtax of 0.25% on net taxable capital.
+- c.
+Minnesota also levies a fee based on the total payroll, property, and sales of the corporation.
+The fee raises the maximum tax rate and creates very slight progressivity. - d.
+Ohio allows firms to choose an alternative of four mills (or 0.4%) multiplied by taxable net worth. - e.
+South Dakota taxes only banks and financial institutions.
+The rates fall as net income rises from a high of 6.0% for the first \$400 million to 0.25% for the amount over \$1.2 billion. - f.
+Texas taxes "net taxable earned surplus" and adds a surtax of 0.25% on net taxable capital.

-State Corporate Income Tax Revenue: 1972 to 2003
+State Corporate Income Tax Revenue: 1972 to 2005

-According to CRS calculations based on data from the U.S. Census Bureau, state tax revenue from state corporate income taxes grew most fiscal years with the exception of 1982, 1983, 1992, 1993, 1999, 2001, and 2002.
-However, as a portion of gross domestic product (GDP), corporate tax revenue has declined from an annual average of 0.43% of GDP over the FY1972 to FY1981 time frame to 0.33% of GDP over the FY1994 to FY2003 time frame.
-Table 3 reports state corporate tax revenue and GDP for states that impose a state corporate income tax.13
+According to CRS calculations based on data from the U.S. Census Bureau, state tax revenue from state corporate income taxes grew (in nominal dollars) in all fiscal years except for 1982, 1983, 1992, 1993, 1999, 2001, and 2002.
+As a portion of gross domestic product (GDP), however, corporate tax revenue has declined from an annual average of 0.43% of GDP over the FY1972 to FY1982 time frame to 0.32% of GDP over the FY1995 to FY2005 time frame.
+State corporate income tax revenue has become a significantly smaller part of the economy over the last decade.
+Table 4 reports state corporate tax revenue and GDP for states that impose a state corporate income tax.15